voqtuyen/csissimple/oop/design/README.md

         <img src="assets/association.png" alt="right" align="middle" width="40%" height="40%">

-        - The straight line between two UML objects denote the relationship is *Association*.
+        - The straight line between two UML objects denotes the relationship is *Association*.
 Two objects are completely separate entities.
 If one object is destroyed, the other can continue to exist.
 One object does not belong to another.
         - ```0..*``` this means that the Sport object is associated with 0 or more Student objects.
         - Code snippet sample
             ```python3